svighenaitz/topcon-tha/server/README.md

 # Topcon THA API Server

-A simple Express.js API server that provides mocked data for the Topcon THA application.
+A simple Express.js API server that provides sample data for the Topcon THA application.

 ## Features